RichardDooling/Entertainment_Law/Book_Contracts/Book_Contracts.md

 * $3.00 x $50,000 = $150,000 gross royalties
 * $150,000 - $120,000 (advance) = $30,000.

-On next royalty statement, your client will earn $30,000, the literary agent will take $4,500 and the lawyer will take $1,500.
+On the next royalty statement, Author will earn $30,000, the literary agent will take $4,500 and the lawyer will take $1,500.

 ### Option Clauses

 #### A Sample Option Clause